Package 'prismaid'

 Title: Open Science AI Tools for Systematic, Protocol-Based Literature Reviews

-Description: prismAId uses generative AI models to extract data from scientific literature.
-It offers simple-to-use, efficient, and replicable methods for analyzing literature when conducting systematic reviews.
+Description: prismAId leverages generative AI models to screen and extract data from scientific literature.
+It provides efficient, replicable, and user-friendly methods for conducting systematic reviews.
+Designed in line with Open Science practices, prismAId requires no coding skills to use.

 Maintainer: Riccardo Boero <[email protected]>